Admiral1428/raster-engine/README.md

 * Remove $p_1$ from the list of remaining points, and repeat the process if more than three points remain.
 * When only three points remain, this forms the final triangle.

-The following animation demonstrates the clipping behvaior, with each newly formed triangle shown in a different color for illustration purposes.
+The following animation behavior the clipping behavior, with each newly formed triangle shown in a different color for illustration purposes.
 A maximum of five sub-triangles can result from the clipping process.
 Once the original triangle fully crosses behind the near clipping plane, it is no longer rendered.

 <br>